-The technical specifications for the HEDIS quality measures for Accountable Care Organizations.
+The technical specifications for the HEDIS quality measures for accountable care organizations (ACO).

 Volume 3: Specifications for Survey Measures The technical specifications for HEDIS survey measures and standardized surveys from the Consumer Assessment of Healthcare Providers and Systems (CAHPS®1) program.